Mandla Nkomfe

-Mandla Nkomfe is a South African politician who was Member of the Executive Council for Finance in the Gauteng provincial government from 2009 to 2014.
+Gladstone Mandlenkosi "Mandla" Nkomfe is a South African politician who was Member of the Executive Council for Finance in the Gauteng provincial government from 2009 to 2014.
 From 1999 to 2014, he was a Member of the Gauteng Provincial Legislature, serving as the legislature's Chairperson of Committees and then as its Majority Chief Whip.
 He was also the Deputy Provincial Secretary of the Gauteng branch of his political party, the African National Congress, from 1998 to 2010.

 Early life and education

 Nkomfe is from Soweto in the former Transvaal, now part of Gauteng province.
 He was a prominent leader in anti-apartheid youth politics in the mid-1980s at the time of the formation of the South African Youth Congress.
 He has a Bachelor of Arts degree and a Master of Management degree, both from the University of the Witwatersrand.

 Career in the ANC

 Nkomfe is a member of the African National Congress (ANC).
 From 1998 until 2010, he was the Deputy Provincial Secretary of the ANC in Gauteng, deputising Obed Bapela for one term and then David Makhura for three further terms.
 In 2007, he supported Paul Mashatile's successful bid to become ANC Provincial Chairperson.
 In January 2010, ahead of the expiry of his fourth term in the party office, Nkomfe indicated that he would not stand for re-election; he was succeeded by Humphrey Mmemezi in July that year.